 A list of strengths, e.g., examples of good practices, achievements, innovative solutions etc.

-Availability of resources and fast response to requirements.
+Availability of resources and fast response to requirements in most of the cases.
 Transparent management of financial resources.

 A list of problem areas followed by or linked to the recommendations of how to improve the situation.